git-ftp/git-ftp/man/git-ftp.1.md

 :	FTP password from KeyChain (Mac OS X only).

 `-a`, `--all`
-:	Uploads all files of current Git checkout.
+:	Uploads (or pull) all files of current Git checkout (or FTP) disregarding commit changes.

 `-A`, `--active`
 :	Uses FTP active mode.